Broncos–Seahawks rivalry

 The Broncos–Seahawks rivalry is an American football rivalry in the National Football League (NFL) between the Denver Broncos and the Seattle Seahawks.
 The teams were AFC West divisional rivals from 1977 until 2001, after which the Seahawks moved to the NFC West.
-The Broncos lead the series 35–22.
+The Broncos lead the series 35–23.
 The teams have met twice in the playoffs, most notably the 43–8 Seahawks victory in Super Bowl XLVIII.

-Notable Events
+Notable events

 1983 AFC wild card game

-Seattle's first post-season appearance came in 1983, with the Denver Broncos as their opponent in the AFC Wild Card game.
+The Seattle Seahawks first post-season appearance came in 1983, with the Denver Broncos as their opponent in the AFC Wild Card game.
 They met on Christmas Eve at the Kingdome, where the Seahawks won 31–7 and notched their first playoff victory.

 Bosworth / Elway feud

-Outspoken linebacker Brian Bosworth was selected by the Seahawks in the 1987 NFL Draft.
+Outspoken linebacker Brian Bosworth was selected by the Seahawks in the 1987 NFL draft.
 "The Boz" spent the weeks leading up to his first game, a week-one matchup at Denver, trash-talking the Broncos and their star quarterback John Elway.
 Bosworth's quote "I can’t wait to get my hands on John Elway’s boyish face" riled up the Denver fanbase, as did his nickname of "Mr. Ed" for the QB.
 After losing the game, the industrious Bosworth claimed that the anti-Boz t-shirts that many Denver fans wore to the game were secretly produced and sold by his own company.
 When Bosworth was waived by the Seahawks in 1990, Elway shed no tears and predicted the linebacker's nascent acting career would be a flop.
+Elway would later refer to his rivalry with the Seahawks as "a great rivalry."

 Harden / Largent hits

-In Week 1 of the 1988 season, future NFL Hall of Fame Seahawks wide receiver Steve Largent was knocked out cold by Denver safety Mike Harden.
+In Week 1 of the 1988 season, future Pro Football Hall of Fame Seahawks wide receiver Steve Largent was knocked out cold by Denver safety Mike Harden.
 Largent suffered a concussion and lost two teeth from the brutal forearm hit; no penalty was called on the field, but Harden was subsequently fined $5,000 by the league.

 Later that season, Largent got revenge.
 In their Week 15 rematch Seahawks quarterback Dave Krieg was intercepted by Harden on an intended pass to Brian Blades.
 Largent followed the play out of the opposite corner of the endzone and put a huge blindside hit on Harden during the return.
 The hit knocked out the ball and Largent recovered the fumble himself.
 After Largent's payback, the original interception was nullified by a defensive holding penalty.